AdaCore/training_material/courses/spark_for_ada_programmers/030_spark_language_and_tools.rst

    Not that anybody would write that specific code for R:w

 ------------------------------------------
-If Implementing A SPARK Spec In Full Ada
+If Implementing a SPARK Spec in Full Ada
 ------------------------------------------

 * The user must verify SPARK properties